A few days ago we published a couple of WordPress productivity tricks that can help you save time while using WordPress dashboard.

-Today, we’ll talk about another WordPress trick that will help you save your precious time by reducing the loading time of the WordPress admin dashboard and make it load faster.
+Today, we’ll talk about another WordPress trick that will help you save your precious time.

 Recommended reading: How to get a fast WordPress website [21 actions]